andock/andock/docs/integrations/drush.md

 # Drush

-With `andock` it is easy to access each environment with drush.
+With Andock it is easy to access each environment with drush.

 To generate an alias for the current branch run:
 ```